KunalKatiyar/HashPoster/README.md

 Use of NLP model to rate technology posts as higher using Naive Bayes algorithm and giving them higher priority when choosing the blog to tweet.

+## To Contribute

+Check out the [contribution guide](https://github.com/KunalKatiyar/HashPoster/blob/master/Contributing.md) for more information.